PranavKalambe09/genealogy/readme.md

 Open a web browser and navigate to `http://localhost:5000`

-### Step 2: Create a Family Tree
+### Step 2: Login or Register

-Click on the "Create Family Tree" button to start creating your family tree
+Click on the "Login" or "Register" button to login into your private dashboard

 ### Step 3: Add Individuals and Relationships